ICanBoogie/Facets/README.md

 ]);
 ```

-Note that the [Fetcher][] instance created to fetch the records can be obtained using the
+Note that the [BasicFetcher][] instance created to fetch the records can be obtained using the
 second argument of the methods.

 ```php